Visit Ribe in Denmark – Medieval Town of the Wadden Sea

 The Wadden Sea dykes and locks

-Being on a day tour to visit Ribe and experience the Wadden Sea, we drive along the sheep-covered dykes and watch out for special birds.
-By foot we follow the trail along and across one of the outer dykes and proceed towards Vidåslusen , the Vidå Lock, just north of the German border.
+Being on a day tour to visit Ribe and experience the Wadden Sea, we drive along the sheep-covered dykes and watch out for rare birds.
+On foot, we follow the trail along and across one of the outer dykes and proceed towards Vidåslusen, the Vidå Lock, just north of the German border.
 We are amazed to view row upon row of wooden poles in the water.
-Then it suddenly strikes me that this is precisely how the land is expanded here.
+They are part of the process of how the land is expanded here.

 Continuously, new land is created from the shallow sea.
 By constructing dykes around the sea mud plains of tidal marsh, the so-called koogs are born.
-They are areas of seabed and marshland which get drained, and then, little by little, are turned into grassy land.
-In this way new farmland arises and, moreover, it is a further security to protect the areas from the tidal sea.
+They are areas of seabed and marshland which get drained and then, little by little, are turned into grassy land.
+In this way, new farmland arises, and the poles contribute to protecting the areas from the tidal sea.

-At Vidåslusen we unexpectedly spot a curious seal swiftly popping up from the water.
-Just as fast as it appeared, it is gone again!
+At Vidåslusen, we unexpectedly spot a curious seal swiftly popping up from the water.
+Just as fast as it appeared, it was gone again!

-All along the locks and dykes we catch sight of the region-specific flood columns!
-At Højer Lock, just one kilometer further inland, we reach the massive and tall Højer flood column with a clear indication of how high up the water came at historic floodings.
+In several places along the locks and dykes region-specific flood columns stand!
+At Højer Lock, just one kilometre further inland, we reach the massive and tall Højer flood column with a clear indication of how high up the water came at historic floodings.

-During the years Ribe and great parts of Southern Denmark have been significantly challenged and affected by floodings from the sea.
-For this reason numerous dykes have been built everywhere along the west coast and often repeated further inland.
+Over the years, Ribe and large parts of Southern Denmark have been significantly challenged and affected by floodings from the sea.
+For this reason, numerous dykes have been built everywhere along the west coast and often repeated further inland.
 The dykes are constantly reinforced when a storm rages.
 We even come across numerous elevated houses constructed on dyke-like grounds.

 A visit to the picturesque medieval town Ribe, centrally located near the Wadden Sea, is next.
-The town has its own monumental flood column with markings of the most devastating floodings throughout the last centuries.
+Of course, it has its monumental flood column with markings of the most devastating floodings throughout the last centuries.

 Historic Dybbøl Mill